 04 of 06

-This smoked pork chops recipe is very fast and easy.
+This smoked pork chop recipe is very fast and easy.
+Smoking the meat brings out all the great flavors.
 Grill it very briefly on both sides, basting with honey or maple syrup, if desired.Continue to 5 of 6 below.

 05 of 06